An Affiliate of the New York Eye and Ear Infirmary of Mount Sinai

 CHANGES TO THIS NOTICE:

-We reserve the right to change our privacy practices for all PHI that we collect or maintain and any terms of this notice.
-If our privacy practices materially change, we will revise this notice and provide you with a copy of the revised notice.
-We reserve the right to make the revised or changed notice effective for PHI we already have about you as well as any information we receive in the future.
-We will post a copy of the current notice in our facility.
-The notice will contain at the top of the first page, the effective date.
-In addition, each time you register for treatment or health care services, we will offer you a copy of the current notice in effect.
+We reserve the right to change our privacy practices and any terms of this notice.
+If our privacy practices materially change, we will revise this notice and make copies of the revised notice available upon request.
+We reserve the right to make the revised or changed notice effective for PHI we already have about you as well as any PHI we receive in the future.

-If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact our Administrator.
+If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the United States Department of Health and Human Services.
+To file a complaint with us, contact our Privacy Officer at 718-708-5777.
 All complaints must be submitted in writing.
 There will be no retaliation against you for filing a complaint.

 ACKNOWLEDGEMENT OF RECEIPT OF THIS NOTICE: